edithturn/KCNA-training/README.md

   <img width="700" height="380" src="img/yv-saiyam-pathak.png">
 </p>

-* [freeCodeCamp.org CNCF Kubernetes and Cloud Native Associate Certification Course (KCNA) @andrewbrown](https://www.youtube.com/watch?v=AplluksKvzI&t=23521s), the lectures are free on youtube, if you want to access practices, flash cards, notes and more explanation, there is a paid version of this course [exampro.co by @andrewbrown](https://app.exampro.co/student/journey/kcna)
+* [freeCodeCamp.org CNCF Kubernetes and Cloud Native Associate Certification Course (KCNA) @andrewbrown](https://www.youtube.com/watch?v=AplluksKvzI&t=23521s), the lectures are free on youtube, if you want to access practices, flash cards, notes and more explanation, there is a paid version of this course [exampro.co by @andrewbrown](https://app.exampro.co/student/journey/kcna)(I used this last one)

 <p align="center">
   <img width="700" height="380" src="img/yt-andrew-brown.png">